YuliaShvets/iot-java-labs/README.md

-Task 4 :
-- You should write unit tests to your project
-- 80% test coverage
-- mvn clean test

 Task 5 :
 - You should write .csv file for your project
 - Method writeCSV(); should be in separate class "Writer"